watertap-org/watertap-reflo/docs/technical_reference/energy_models/fpc_surrogate.rst

    "Hours of storage", "``hours_storage``", ":math:`\text{hr}`", "List of range of values of interest for the hours of thermal storage"
    "Target hot temperature", "``temperatures_hot``", ":math:`\text{°C}`", "List of range of values of interest for the target hot outlet temperature"
-   "Weather file", "``weather_file``", "N/A", "Path to the weather file" "Configuration file", "``config_file``", "N/A", "Path to the PySAM configuration file for the trough" "Dataset file name", "``dataset_filename``", "N/A", "Desired name of the output dataset file"
+   "Weather file", "``weather_file``", "N/A", "Path to the weather file" "Configuration file", "``config_file``", "N/A", "Path to the configuration file for the PySAM model" "Dataset file name", "``dataset_filename``", "N/A", "Desired name of the output dataset file"